ICI3D/DAIDD/Materials/SIRmodelFamily.md

 ---
-layout: page
+layout: clinic
-title: DAIDD 2016
+title: DAIDD 2018
 tab: Schedule
 subtitle: SIR Model Family Exercise
-longtitle: Clinic on Dynamical Approaches to Infectious Disease Data
-summary: The fifth annual DAIDD clinic  ~  December 4-10, 2016  ~  Jacksonville and Yulee, Florida
 ---

-- Download a version of the spreadsheet [using this link](http://tinyurl.com/SIR-DAIDD-2017)
+- Download a version of the spreadsheet [using this link](http://tinyurl.com/SIR-DAIDD-2018)
     - Save a copy (so you have your own version)
     - Experiment with parameters
     - What happens when R0<1 and there are several initial infections?
 Is this equivalent to having an R0>1?
 Why or why not?